MicrosoftDocs/cpp-docs/docs/data/oledb/ole-db-templates-attributes-and-other-implementations.md

  The MFC library has one class, [COleDBRecordView](../../mfc/reference/coledbrecordview-class.md), that displays database records in controls.
 The view is a form view directly connected to a `CRowset` object and displays the fields of the `CRowset` object in the dialog template's controls.
 It also supplies a default implementation for moving to the first, next, previous, or last record and an interface for updating the record currently on view.
 For more information, see `COleDBRecordView`.

 ## OLE DB SDK Interfaces
  In the cases where the OLE DB Templates do not support OLE DB functionality, you need to use the OLE DB interfaces themselves.
-For more information, see [OLE DB Programmer's Reference](https://msdn.microsoft.com/en-us/library/ms713643.aspx) in the [!INCLUDE[winsdkshort](../../atl-mfc-shared/reference/includes/winsdkshort_md.md)].
+For more information, see [OLE DB Programmer's Reference](https://msdn.microsoft.com/en-us/library/ms713643.aspx) in the Windows SDK.

 ## See Also
  [OLE DB Programming](../../data/oledb/ole-db-programming.md)